korintic/AdobePhotoshopScripts/README.md

 After this the script is ready to with any photoshop file that has a layer called ColorID.
 ColorID is the default layer name ColorIDPicker is looking for when starting a pick.

-To changes the default behaviour of the script by running ColorIDPreferences from *File> Scripts> ColorIDPicker Preferences*.
+The default behaviour of the script can be changed by running ColorIDPreferences.jsx from *File> Scripts> ColorIDPicker Preferences*.

 *Selection Layer Name* changes the layer that is used for the selections.